 How to Get to Santa Marinella From Rome

 If you want to make a quick day trip from the bustling city of Rome to the coast relatively close by, Santa Marinella should be on your shortlist.
-Deciding to make the trip from Rome to Santa Marinella by car or train is the hardest decision of its kind on this list.
-For all the other potential day trips, there is usually a drastic difference between taking a rental car and taking the train.
+Deciding to travel from Rome to Santa Marinella by car or train is the hardest decision on this list.
+There is usually a drastic difference between taking a rental car and taking the train for all the other potential day trips.
 But not for this one.

-By car, you can expect to drive for about 55 minutes, whereas the train will take about 45 minutes.
-Our recommendation to make it as easy as possible will be to make the journey by train.
-This way you won’t need to rent a car if you don’t already have one, nor will you need to worry about parking once you arrive.
-So head to Roma Aurelia and get your ticket straight to Santa Marinella, it’s super easy!
+You can expect to drive by car for about 55 minutes, whereas the train will take about 45 minutes.
+To make it as easy as possible, we recommend making the journey by train.
+This way, you won’t need to rent a car if you don’t already have one, nor will you need to worry about parking once you arrive.
+So head to Roma Aurelia and get your ticket straight to Santa Marinella—it’s super easy!

 What to do in Santa Marinella